Inquiries - Call 7 days a week - 8.00am to 8.00pm - P: 0434 803 687

 On Completion of the Online Study

 The final process to obtain your LROCP or SROCP certificate is for all candidates to sit a closed book multiple choice 50 question exam in the presence of a registered Invigilator.

 An Invigilator's job is to organise the exam papers, ensure the exam is conducted in accordance with the guidelines, and return the completed exam papers, with the exam papers fee, for marking and processing.

 An Invigilator does not mark the exam.
 The will oversee the exam process and then seal the papers and send return to the Office of Maritime Communications for marking.
 The required pass mark is 70%. - 35 correct questions.

 Advantages of Online Study

 Candidates who pass, will be sent their Marine Radio Certificate of Proficiency which is a photo ID plastic card type certificate.
 (Note: Our own Invigilator is currently acheiving 100% results for candidates obtaining their Radio Licence on the 1st attempt!!)

 Candidates who do not pass will be sent their results and a resit will be required.
-A person can undertake to resit the exam as many times as needed, upon payment each time of the $74.00 exam fee and Invigilator fee if applicable.
+A person can undertake to resit the exam as many times as needed, upon an additional payment each time of the $80.00 exam papers fee and Invigilator fee if applicable.

 That's why the online course is so popular and beneficial to being able to obtain your marine radio.
 It provides you with the opportunity of unlimited study and practice with the online exam questions and phone and email access to our Invigiltor with any questions you may have.
 This ensures you have the best possible opportunity of passing the exam 1st time and avoiding additional costs, and time, for re-sitting.
 We have heard of situations of people undertaking classroom course of having to re-sit 3 to 4 times.

 How long will it take to obtain a Marine Radio Operators Certificate?

 We estimate that to complete the online component will take approximately 4 hours of self study.
 The online assignments are open book and take between 4 to 10 minutes each to complete.